Height and setback regulations

 Within 100 feet of a wide street, the street wall of a building or other structure shall rise without setback to a minimum height of 50 feet or the height of the building, whichever is less, and a maximum height of 66 feet.
 A setback shall be provided for all portions of buildings that exceed a height of 66 feet.
 Such setbacks shall be provided at a height not lower than 50 feet and not higher than 66 feet, and shall have a minimum depth of 10 feet, measured from any street wall facing a wide street, and a minimum depth of 15 feet, measured from any street wall facing a narrow street.
 No building or other structure shall exceed a height of 85 feet.
 Beyond 100 feet of a wide street, no building or other structure shall exceed a height of seven stories or 66 feet, whichever is less.

-However, the City Planning Commission, by special permit, may modify the special height and setback regulations set forth in this Section.
+(d) The City Planning Commission, by special permit, may modify the special height and setback regulations set forth in this Section.
 In order to grant such special permit, the Commission shall find that the distribution of bulk permits adequate access of light and air to surrounding streets and properties and that the maximum height does not exceed 99 feet beyond 100 feet of a wide street, and 115 feet within 100 feet of a wide street.

 The Commission may prescribe appropriate conditions and safeguards to protect and minimize any adverse effects on the character of the surrounding area.